In the studio, with a painting in progress, February 2018.

 May 2012

 Distinguished New York art dealer Peter Tatistcheff described the images as having "a magical believability”.
-Tatistcheff Gallery was, for more than thirty years, one of the most prominent venues of American realist painting.
-Tapley's first solo show there, in 1998, was reviewed in The New Yorker and recommended to readers.
+Tapley's first solo show at Tatistcheff Gallery, in 1998, was reviewed in The New Yorker and recommended to readers.

-Tapley's home is in Danville, Kentucky.
-He was born in Maracaibo, Venezuela, in 1959, to British parents, and raised in Europe and North America.
+Tapley's home and studio is in Danville, Kentucky.
+He was born in Maracaibo, Venezuela, to British parents, and raised in Europe and North America.
+He taught painting and drawing at Centre College for thirty-nine years before his retirement in 2022.